 However, when moving to a plant-based diet, it is still better to eat seasonally and aim to buy local produce, or produce that doesn’t have a high carbon footprint.
 Some plant-based foods such as the production of almond milk can contribute to Co2 emissions.
 And soya production contributes to the destruction of rainforests.
 So do your research and ensure you are purchasing products that use sustainable methods of production.

+Before you make the switch to a plant based diet, it’s important to understand what food groups you need to be incorporating into your diet to replace the current animal based sources.
 Vegetarians and vegans are more susceptible to deficiencies, particularly protein, iron, calcium, and vitamin B12.
-So before you make the switch, it's important to understand what food groups you need to be incorporating into your diet to replace the current animal based sources.